Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe bottom card represents the critical factor that decides what will come to pass.
-Six of Coins (Success), when reversed: Insolence and conceit with material things.
+Click for DetailsThe first card, the significator, is placed in the center of the cross.
+This card represents the prime energy manifest in your life.
+Six of Pentacles (Success), when reversed: Insolence and conceit with material things.
 Overconfidence, bad investments, and imprudent handing of acquired wealth.
 Contempt for those less fortunate.
 Deception and petty disputes driven by greed and envy.